jaclu/ish-fstools/README.md

 # iSH FS tools

-Creates and maintains a more complete Linux like FS on iSH, adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin, using ansible
+Creates and maintains a more complete Linux like FS on iSH

+- adding some iSH focused extra tools in /usr/local/bin and /usr/local/sbin
+- custom /etc/inittab and app launcher, aimed at handling some of the iSH quirks
+- Deploying via ansible

 ## Preparaiton